maciejsaw/query-string-router/README.md

 This package makes use of 'jQuery', 'jQuery deparam' plugin and 'mini-meteor.js'.
 I assume that you already have jQuery, so we need to load 'deparam' plugin, 'mini-meteor' and the 'query-string-router' itself
 #### Can I use boolean values in params?
 Yes, but note that they will be treated like strings.
 To be on the save side in your conditional statements you should use: ```if (value === 'true')```  instead o ```if (value === true)```
+#### Does it work in old browsers?
+No, because it relies on 'pushstate'

 ## List of methods:
 | Method        | Arguments           | Description  |